What is the food hygiene rating scheme for?

 I think I got food poisoning after eating out.
 Who should I complain to?

 Your local authority Environmental Health or Food Safety Team.
-You can search here for the local authority by entering the postcode for the business.
+Find the contact details for the food safety team responsible for inspecting the business.

 You may also wish to seek medical advice from your GP.

 Can food businesses advertise hygiene ratings on their menus or websites?

 Yes, it is good for businesses to show their customers how seriously they take food hygiene and their local authority food safety officer can provide them with the official artwork that they can use or check out the business toolkit.

 They should only display or advertise their current rating otherwise they will mislead their customers and may be committing an offence.
 If you have any concerns about a local business advertising a higher rating than the rating given to them, you should report this to the local authority.

 Can I tell you what I think about the scheme?